 Today, 100% of all LCSO uniformed deputies with two or more years on patrol are trained in CIT.
 Adult Detention Center (ADC) personnel are also trained in CIT with the first ADC training held in 2015.
 100% of all dispatchers/call takers in the ECC are also trained in CIT.
-Thus far, all CIT training to law enforcement has been on a voluntary basis.

 Crisis Intervention Team Goals

-The goals of CIT is to promote positive interactions between law enforcement and persons in crisis, prevent inappropriate restraint, incarceration and stigmatization of persons with mental illness, reduce injuries to deputies and persons suffering from mental illness as well as their families.
+The goals of CIT is to promote positive interactions between law enforcement and persons in crisis, prevent inappropriate restraint, incarceration and stigmatization of persons with mental illness, reduce injuries to deputies, and persons suffering from mental illness as well as their families.
 It is also to link individuals and their families to appropriate treatment and resources in the Loudoun County Community.

 In 2012, the Loudoun County Sheriff’s Office, the Town of Leesburg Police Department and Loudoun County Mental Health Emergency Services, hosted the first-ever Crisis Intervention Team (CIT) training in Loudoun County.
 The collaborative program joined the Loudoun County Sheriff’s Office; the Leesburg Police Department; Loudoun County Mental Health Emergency Services; Friends of Loudoun Mental Health; the National Alliance on Mental Illness - Northern Virginia; and Inova Loudoun Hospital Center in an effort to allow mentally ill persons to receive the necessary treatment to become stabilized and work toward recovery.
 Loudoun County Sheriff Mike Chapman helped facilitate this joint effort and bring crisis intervention training (CIT) to the County after assessing the frequency of incidents involving mental illness, both in the community and within the Adult Detention Center (ADC).